ivorscott/blog2/content/posts/2020-01-08-full-stack-go-and-react-development-with-docker.md

 # Change directory
 WORKDIR /api

+# 3. Extend the base stage to create a new stage named dev
+FROM base as dev

-# 3. COPY copy files or folders from source to the destination path in the image's filesystem
+# 4. COPY copies files or folders from source to the destination path in the image's filesystem
 # Copy the go.mod and go.sum files to /api in the image's filesystem
 COPY go.* ./

-# 4. RUN executes commands on top of the current image as a new layer and commit the results.
+# 5. RUN executes commands on top of the current image as a new layer and commit the results
 # Install go module dependencies in the image's filesystem
 RUN go mod download

-# 5. Extend the base stage to create a new stage named dev
-FROM base as dev

 # 6. ENV sets an environment variable
 # Create GOPATH and PATH Environment variables
 ENV GOPATH /go
 ENV PATH $GOPATH/bin:/usr/local/go/bin:$PATH

-# 7. Change directory
+# 7. Log go environment (for debugging)
-WORKDIR $GOPATH/src
+RUN go env

-# 8. Install development dependencies in $GOPATH/src
+# 8. Install development dependencies to debug and live reload api
-RUN go get github.com/go-delve/delve/cmd/dlv
+RUN go get github.com/go-delve/delve/cmd/dlv \
-RUN go get github.com/githubnemo/CompileDaemon
+    && go get github.com/githubnemo/CompileDaemon

-# 9. Change directory
-WORKDIR /api

-# 10. Provide meta data about the ports the container must EXPOSE
+# 9. Provide meta data about the ports the container must expose
 # port 4000 -> api port
 # port 2345 -> debugger port
 EXPOSE 4000 2345

-# 11. Extend the dev stage to create a new stage named test
+# 10. Extend the dev stage to create a new stage named test
 FROM dev as test

-# 12. Copy the remaining api code into /api in the image's filesystem
+# 11. Copy the remaining api code into /api in the image's filesystem
 COPY . .

-# 13. Run unit tests
+# 12. Disable CGO and run unit tests
+RUN export CGO_ENABLED=0 && \
-RUN go test -v ./...
+    go test -v ./...

-# 14. Extend the test stage to create a new stage named build-stage
+# 13. Extend the test stage to create a new stage named build-stage
 FROM test as build-stage

-# 15. Build the api
+# 14. Build the api with "-ldflags" aka linker flags to reduce binary size
+# -s = disable symbol table
+# -w = disable DWARF generation
-RUN go build -o main ./cmd/api
+RUN go build -ldflags "-s -w" -o main ./cmd/api

-# 16. Extend the scratch stage to create a new stage named prod
+# 15. Extend the base stage to create a new stage named prod
-FROM scratch as prod
+FROM base as prod

-# 17. Copy only the files we want from the build stage into the prod stage
+# 16. Copy only the files we want from the build stage into the prod stage
 COPY --from=build-stage /api/main main

+# 17. Create a new group and user, recursively change directory ownership, then allow the binary to be executed
+RUN addgroup gopher && adduser -D -G gopher gopher \
+    && chown -R gopher:gopher /api && \
+    chmod +x ./main

+# 18. Change to a non-root user
+USER gopher

+# 19. Provide meta data about the port the container must expose
+EXPOSE 4000

+# 20. Define how Docker should test the container to check that it is still working
+HEALTHCHECK CMD [ "wget", "-q", "0.0.0.0:4000" ]

-# 18. CMD Provide defaults for an executing container.
+# 21. Provide the default command for the production container
 CMD ["./main"]
 ```